White Crow in a Dream: What It Really Means

 Is dreaming of a white crow a good or bad omen?

 A white crow leans toward a positive or transformative omen rather than a bad one.
 Unlike a standard black crow, which many cultures associate with death or bad luck, the white crow inverts this energy.
-Most people who report these dreams describe them as significant rather than frightening, and the themes are usually about revelation or change rather than loss.
+Most people who report these dreams describe them as significant rather than frightening.
+The themes are usually about revelation or change, not loss.

 What does a flock of white crows in a dream mean?